Classifying Individuals as Independent Contractors or as Employees

 - Worker Classification Guide:

-A more detailed guide that includes information about paying an independent contractor and determining the service provider's correct worker classification.
+A more detailed guide that includes information about paying an independent contractor and determining the service provider's correct worker classification as an employee or independent contractor.

 - Standard Operating Procedure: